ZhijunWang1991/michaelwang.cloud/content/about.md

 ---
 title: About
-author: Robert Ford
+author: Jon Snow
 date: '2019-05-31'
 ---

-This website is a practice of R markdown.
+This website is a **notbook** of my studying experience aboout data science.
+When you find anything wrong, please leave your comments.